From Northern New Jersey into New York City: Your Ultimate Guide

 An average of approximately 110,000 vehicles pass through the Lincoln Tunnel each day.
 In the morning during rush hour, the center tube is used by only buses.

 All vehicles pay the toll heading into New York City from New Jersey.
-Those who are travelling westbound into New Jersey from Manhattan do not pay a toll.
+Those who are traveling westbound into New Jersey from Manhattan do not pay a toll.

 Holland Tunnel